majorleaguetagpro/Rules/README.md

 4. Players are ineligible to play MLTP if their S25 signup indicated that they were unavailable on Sundays.
 Players are ineligible to play mLTP if their S25 signup indicated they were unavailable on Mondays.

 ### Section 3 - Transaction Deadline
-1. The transaction deadline will occur 48 hours after the last Minors match of Week 4, approximately 5/12/2021 at Midnight ET.
+1. The transaction deadline will occur 24-48 hours after the last Minors match of Week 4, approximately 10/7/2021 at Midnight ET.
 The exact deadline will be communicated after the conclusion of Week 4 matches.
 2. No trades and limited roster transactions are allowed after the transaction deadline.
    * Teams may only add/call up a player after week 4 if the player being dropped consents to their season ending upon being dropped.
    * In the event that a team is missing a player or has a Gross Inactivity issue after week 4, they must contact a commissioner for a waiver to process a loan or add transaction.
 3. Roster transactions, aside from loans, will be locked at 12PM Eastern each week.
 Transactions will begin to be processed again at 12PM Eastern on Tuesday.

 ### Section 4 - Trades
 1. Trades will go into effect once approved by the commissioners and posted to the #mltp-announcements channel in the Competitive TagPro Discord server.
 The GM must message the CRC once a trade form has been submitted.
+All submitted trades will either be approved or denied within 24 hours after submission.

 ### Section 5 -  Add/Drop Transactions
-1. After the first week, M/mLTP teams will be limited to adding one player per team until the transaction deadline, and may only add players afterwards if the dropped player consents to their season being over in all leagues.
+1. M/mLTP teams will be limited to calling up one player per team until the transaction deadline, and may only add players afterwards if the dropped player consents to their season being over in all leagues.
 This limit does not include the addition of Majors drops in week 4 for minors teams.
    * Teams can appeal to the CRC on a case-by-case basis in the event they believe they need to add another player.
 2. MLTP teams can add players from mLTP, NLTP, players dropped by other MLTP teams, or the pool of players with Sunday availability who were not drafted to Majors and are not playing in another league.
 3. mLTP teams can add players from NLTP, players dropped by other mLTP teams, or the pool of players with Monday availability who were not drafted to Minors and are not playing in another league.